-As overall criteria for Assessment Quality we see that the Assessment is conducted professionally at all times, measures students achievements, ensures equal rights to all students enrolled in the programmes and/or separate study units, addresses academic integrity, and is aligned with Education and Examination Regulation (EER) and Rules and Regulations (R&R) of the University of Twente and Faculty of Behavioural, Management, and Social Sciences.
+As overall criteria for Assessment Quality we see that the Assessment is conducted professionally at all times, measures students achievements, ensures equal rights to all students enrolled in the programmes and/or separate units of study, addresses academic integrity, and is aligned with Education and Examination Regulation (EER) and Rules and Regulations (R&R) of the University of Twente and Faculty of Behavioural, Management, and Social Sciences.

-This document serves to guide the process of Safeguarding Assessment Quality, and to set priorities together with the Programme Directors to focus on in the coming year(s).
-It is a first take on this, it will need iterations to improve; and it is motivated by the needs due to new regulations.
-This guide works along three sub-structures:
+This document serves to guide the process of Safeguarding Assessment Quality within BMS, and to set priorities together with the Programme Directors to focus on in the coming year(s).
+It is the second edition of this document, the first one was written in February 2017.
+It will need again iterations to improve; and it is motivated by the needs due to new regulations.
+This guide works along three substructures:

-- It shows four levels at which the Examination Boards execute their tasks: programme, individual exams, final examinations, and qualifications of examiners. - Each level corresponds with sets of criteria for safeguarding the assessment quality.
+- It shows five levels at which the BMS Examination Boards execute their tasks: programme, individual units, final examinations, test organisation and qualifications of examiners. - Each level corresponds with sets of criteria for safeguarding the assessment quality.
 The criteria are generally given in the form of statements without setting quantitative norms since these can vary per programme.
-Interpretation of these criteria for different programmes lies with the Programme Directors and their teams, and in close collaboration with the Examination Boards to safeguard the Assessment Quality. - Each set of criteria corresponds with suggested instruments that the Examination Boards provides as inspiration and guidance for Programme Directors to consider to collect evidence to meet the criteria.
+Interpretation of these criteria for different programmes lies with the Programme Directors and their teams, and in close collaboration with the Examination Boards to safeguard the Assessment Quality. - Each set of criteria corresponds with suggested instruments that the Examination Boards provide as inspiration and guidance for Programme Directors to consider to collect evidence to meet the criteria.

 The document further suggests a yearly planning that also shows the schedule for meetings between the (chairs of) Examination Boards and Programme Directors.
 Every meeting aims to take steps to improve the Assessment Quality (PDCA cycle).
+Every Examination Board sets its own yearly planning for meetings with Programme Directors.

-In the spirit of continuous improvement of the Assessment Quality, the Examination Boards initiates regular meetings with Programme Directors (and their teams), and expect from them:
+In the spirit of continuous improvement of the Assessment Quality, the BMS Examination Boards initiate regular meetings with Programme Directors (and their teams), and expect from them: